 The recruitment and selection process will comply with relevant Queensland Health policies including the principles of equal employment opportunity.

 The Public Health Physician, Metro North Public Health Unit, who chairs the Public Health Medicine Training Committee, will chair the selection process.

 Preference for these temporary positions is given to existing AFPHM advanced trainees who require further training time.
 In the event of a position becoming available for new trainees, the committee uses AFPHM eligibility criteria to determine suitability of applicants for appointment to pathway positions within Queensland Health.

-Should more than 1 eligible applicant apply in this circumstance, a panel of Committee members will convene to merit list the eligible applicants.
-This panel will consider application documents including CV, short statement and referee reports, and proceed to panel interview if a clear merit order cannot be reached based on the application documents alone.
+Should more than one eligible applicant apply in this circumstance, a panel of Committee members will convene to merit list the eligible applicants.
+This panel will consider application documents including CV, 2 page response to selection criteria and referee reports, and proceed to panel interview if a clear merit order cannot be reached based on the application documents alone.

 Dr Megan Young

 Public Health Physician

 Locked Bag 2